 5. Economic and Technological Feasibility

 The proposed rulemaking enacts into regulation State statutory requirements.
 It is expected to increase economic growth throughout the State.
 The proposed rulemaking causes no added economic burdens and requires no additional sophisticated environmental control technology, other than that which may be required by statute and for the facility to be in compliance with existing building and fire safety standards.
 Accordingly, implementation of these rules will be economically and technologically feasible for small businesses and local governments..

 6. Minimizing Adverse Impact

-The proposed rulemaking also does not place any additional burdens on the small business community or local governments or increase the universe of regulatory requirements applicable to the small business community or local governments beyond that which is required by State statute.
+The revised proposed rulemaking does not place any additional burdens on the small business community or local governments or increase the universe of regulatory requirements applicable to the small business community or local governments beyond that which is required by the LNG statute.

 Safe production, storage, utilization and transportation of LNG throughout the State will very likely produce substantial economic, environmental, and energy benefits for the entire State with the implementation of statutory requirements of the LNG statute via the promulgation of 6 NYCRR Part 570.

 DEC will continue to provide a statewide outreach program to regulated communities and interested parties, including small businesses and local governments.
 An invitation only Stakeholders Meeting was held on Wednesday, February 27, 2013 at the DEC office in Albany, New York.
 Persons invited to this meeting represented a broad cross section of industry representatives, public/environmental advocacy groups, utilities, and government personnel.
 Comments received were considered as the rulemaking documents were revised.
 DEC also made a presentation regarding the draft regulations at the May 22, 2013 "LNG-CNG-NGV Technical Conference," sponsored by the New York State Department of Public Service.
 The conference was attended by a variety of business representatives from large and small companies.